Cray-HPE/docs-csm/004-LIVECD-PREFLIGHT.md

 1. Install `csi`
 2. Setup ENV vars for use with `csi`
 3. Create the USB Stick
-4. Information gathering and configuration payload (most of your time will be spent here)
+4. Gather the required input files
+5. Generate the configuration payload
-5. Init and prep configuration files; download the artifacts for PXE booting
+6. Download the artifacts for PXE booting
-6. Shutdown NCNs
+7. Shutdown NCNs
-7. Boot into the LiveCD
+8. Boot into the LiveCD

 ## Manual Step 1: Install `csi`